abdulsalamamtech/integral-force/README.md

 ### Key Features:
 1. **Leaderboard/Grading System:**
-   We plan to implement a leaderboard or simple grading system that allows users to track their progress as they advance through different books and acquire more knowledge on anti-corruption and crime prevention strategies.
+   We plan to implement a leaderboard or simple grading system that allows users to track their progress as they advance through different books and acquire more knowledge on anti-corruption and crime prevention strategies as a global citizen.

 2. **Q&A Game:**
-   A simple question-and-answer game will engage users by presenting various behavioral tricks and tips for being a dutiful global citizen.
+   A simple question-and-answer game will engage users by presenting various behavioural tricks and tips for being a dutiful global citizen.
 This will provide an interactive learning experience while reinforcing key lessons.

 ---